amirhossein-rahnama/HFT-Trading/README.md

 ### High-Frequency Trading (HFT) Framework: Machine and Deep Learning Applications

 This project introduces a comprehensive framework for high-frequency trading (HFT), utilizing machine learning (ML) and deep learning (DL) techniques.
-Originally developed by **Bradley**, this framework has been modified and enhanced to incorporate additional features, making it a robust and adaptable pipeline for extracting trading signals and predicting market dynamics.
+Originally developed by Bradley, this framework has been modified and enhanced to incorporate additional features, making it a robust and adaptable pipeline for extracting trading signals and predicting market dynamics.

 ---